María Becerra

-María de los Ángeles Becerra (born 12 February 2000) is an Argentine singer and songwriter.
+María de los Ángeles Becerra (born 12 February 2000) is an Argentine singer-songwriter.
 She has been dubbed as "a leading voice in Argentina's urban pop movement".
 Becerra has received eight nominations for Latin Grammy Awards, including the category Best New Artist.

 Becerra started to gain popularity as a YouTuber, uploading song covers, vlogs, and tutorials.
 In 2019, she started her musical career with the release of her debut extended play (EP), 222.
 The remix to the song "High" became Becerra's first top-ten single on the Argentina Hot 100.
 In 2020, she signed a record deal with 300 Entertainment to release her first studio album, Animal.
 Becerra featured on the remix to "Además de Mí" in 2021, which became her first number-one single in Argentina, followed by "Miénteme" with Tini, and "¿Qué Más, Pues?" with J Balvin.
 Becerra's second album, La Nena de Argentina, was released in December 2022 and preceded by the singles "Ojalá" and "Automático".
 In 2024, she became the first Argentine female singer to perform at the River Plate Stadium.
 Her third album is scheduled to be released in 2025.